pvarentsov/iola/README.md

   <summary>server reply</summary>
   <br>
   <p>
-    Server replies are supported only in <code>sync</code> mode.
+    Server replies are supported only in sync mode.
 If the server does not close the connection, the client will close it on its own during the reply timeout.
   </p>
   <p>
     Default reply timeout is 1000 ms. To change it you can set <code>--reply-timeout &lt;timeout&gt</code> option.